Console45/nest-meilisearch/README.md

 ### Usage

 Simply Inject the ``MeiliSearchService`` into your app and start using it.
-It extends all the methods provide by the [meilisearch-js](https://github.com/meilisearch/meilisearch-js) library.
+It extends all the methods provided by the [meilisearch-js](https://github.com/meilisearch/meilisearch-js) library.

 ```typescript
 import { Inject, Injectable } from "@nestjs/common";